Badgerati/Sky-Engine/README.md

 Documentation and Usage
 -----------------------

 This is all still fairly under construction at the moment.

+There is a basic JavaDoc, which can be found in the doc/index.html file.
+It is not fully complete yet, with most descriptions etc. missing.

 Further Development
 -------------------

+	* Improved triangulation.
+	* Multiplayer and Networking (as well as Bluetooth Connectivity).
 	* 3D with OpenGL.
-	* Multiplayer and Networking (as well as Bluetooth).